nexus-prime/GridcoinDeltaCalculator/README.md

 There is an [online version](http://grcquickmag.hopto.org) with limited features

-CPU_QuickMag and GPU_QuickMag are methods for determining the approximate performance of a given CPU/GPU on all Gridcoin whitelisted projects.
+CPU_DeltaMag and GPU_DeltaMag are methods for determining the approximate performance of a given CPU/GPU on all Gridcoin whitelisted projects.
+These methods are a modified version of CPU_QuickMag.sh and GPU_QuickMag.sh that now use the Total
+Credit Delta (TCD) method of determining the Magnitude and GRC/day for a specified CPU or GPU.

 Requires: python

 **Steps for running code:**

+    bash UpdateCreditData.sh

+** Wait at least 24 hours **

-    bash UpdateDatabaseFiles.sh cpu
+    bash UpdateCreditData.sh

+Then when databases have been built

     bash CPU_QuickMag.sh [CPUid] [#hosts] [output]

 or

-    bash UpdateDatabaseFiles.sh gpu

     bash GPU_QuickMag.sh [GPUid] [#hosts] [output]

 Script details:

 __________________________________________________________________________________________________________________
-**bash UpdateDatabaseFiles.sh [Project Type] [debug]**
+**bash UpdateCreditData.sh [debug]**

-    [Project Type]	:	Choose which project types to get data for (cpu/gpu/all) [debug]		:	Can specify debug to enable progress bars
+    [debug]		:	Can specify debug to enable progress bars

 UpdateDatabaseFiles.sh downloads host and team data from the various BOINC projects on the Gridcoin whitlist